inmo-jang/optimisation/tools_examples/OpEn/examples_rust/README.md

 - Thus, You need to know [how to use it](https://github.com/inmo-jang/optimisation_tutorial/blob/master/tools_examples/OpEn/examples_rust/How_to_use_rust.md)

-- Further details for some examples are described in [here](https://github.com/inmo-jang/optimisation_tutorial/blob/master/tools_examples/OpEn/examples_rust/OpEn_Rust_example.ipynb)
+- Further details for some examples are described in the following Jupyter notebooks.

+- If you want to solve
+  - A simple optimisation problem with constraints for decision variables.
+Then, it is better to use `PANOCOptimizer`.
+See examples 01 and 02.
+  - A complicated problem with $F(x) \in C$ constraints: Then, you should use `AlmOptimizer`.
+See the remaining examples.

 ## Examples